Worship space acoustic treatment is a common problem. Clarity of sound is paramount here, and these buildings are always in desperate need of it.

 3. Roslyn Episcopal Retreat Center, Richmond, Va.

-The Bishop’s Chapel at the Roslyn Retreat Center was constructed in 2009 and emulates a feeling of calm and a connection to nature that the center is known for.
+The Bishop’s Chapel at the Roslyn Retreat Center was a worship space constructed in 2009.
+It emulates a feeling of calm and a connection to nature.
 The cathedral ceiling, large windows, and exposed naturally finished wooden planks help accomplish the desired look.
 However, this design filled the room with echo.
-Acoustical panels were fitted into wood paneling on the walls.
-Black acoustical ceiling tiles were installed behind the wood paneling in the ceiling.
+Here is where worship space acoustic treatment comes into play.
+We fitted Acoustical panels into wood paneling on the walls.
+We also installed black acoustical ceiling tiles behind the wood paneling in the ceiling.
 This blended into the beautifully designed chapel and to bring down the echo.

 Acoustical testing before and after treatment